THE HANDS OF THE AMERICAS

 The exhibition consists of: a 20' non-stop showing video, Indios of Amazonia and Gaetano Osculati and mythical Amazonia; Indios of the Southern Cone; a presentation pamphlet "The Mapuche of Chile"; 20 30x40 cm colour photographs, daily tools, two man's and woman's traditional costumes.

-Daily and Sunday dresses, hats, jewels, tools, looms.
 According to tradition, Bolivian weavers draw their inspiration from rainbow's colours.

 From their textiles, made of sheep or alpaca wool, there emerge the abstract forms of domestic and fantastic animals.